Loading...

 How to consume english indian bhajia, tea with milk without glucose spikes

-Add a source of protein such as a boiled egg or Greek yogurt, which can help stabilize blood sugar levels.
+Add a source of lean protein to your meal, such as grilled chicken, tofu, or a handful of nuts.
+Protein helps stabilize blood sugar levels.

 Stay Hydrated